 - Linux Kernel 4.18 for increased hardware support, security, and performance improvement

-- OpenSSL 1.1.1 includes support for the recently approved TLSv1.3 standard
+- OpenSSL 1.1.1 provides support for the recently approved TLSv1.3 standard

 - GNOME desktop 3.30 which now supports VeraCrypt